rikkimax/twp-d/manuscript/content/gettingstarted/helloworld.md

 ```sh
 rdmd helloworld.d
 ```
+If this has worked as expected you should have received on the standard output (more on this later, take it as just being your shell) the text ``Hello World!``.

+Not all programming languages seperate these two steps out.
+But what are known as *native* languages or system programming languages, require it.
+They are the fastest and most efficient of all the languages.

-Most code in this book will probably be only in one file.
+Most code in this book will probably be using only one file.
 As such rdmd is the best method to use for these programs.
-However dmd is the way you should be compiling your code as you get full control over the method used.
+In real world usage dmd is the way you should be compiling your code, as you get full control over the method used.
+For small scripts rdmd is perfactly acceptable like we are using it for.

-If this has worked as expected you should have received on the standard output (more on this later, take it as just being your shell) the text ``Hello World!``.

 T> You may have noticed ``#!/usr/bin/env rdmd`` in the source file.
 T> This is for Nix* based operation systems.
 When the file has executable permissions, it allows it to execute.
 Without directly calling rdmd/dmd.